ChristophWurst/ChristophWurst.github.io/_drafts/krankerl-nextcloud-app-mgmt.md

 ---

-I've been writing a lot of Rust code this year, partly because I used it for some university projects and secondly because I'll start writing a master thesis about concurrency in Rust soon.
+I've been writing a lot of Rust code this year, partly because I used it for some university projects and also because I'll start writing a master thesis about concurrency in Rust soon.

 There are many things I like about Rust and its ecosystem.
 One of them is the great CLI tooling with Cargo.
-Cargo is Rust's build, testing, packaging and publishing tool.
+Cargo is Rust's build, testing, packaging and crate publishing tool.

 So far I haven't seen anything comparable for Nextcloud.
 Historically, many of the apps use Makefiles for the dev setup and packing.
-While some more sophisticated methods have been developed (I wrote about a similar topic a [year ago](/2016/11/29/sign-nextcloud-app.html)) every project has a different kind of script to do the setup and packaging.
+While some more sophisticated methods have been developed (I wrote about a similar topic a [year ago](/2016/11/29/sign-nextcloud-app.html)), every project has a different kind of script to do the setup and packaging.
 That means the workflow is anything but standardized.
 Moreover, Makefiles aren't the right tool for this job.